20+ Fall Activities in Washington, DC

 Pumpkin Patches and Ghost Tours in Maryland

 Markoff’s Forest: One of the scariest haunted forests in the country, Markoff’s Forest in Dickerson has been scaring folks for over 2 decades.
 Open Friday-Sunday from September 29 to October 29 plus Halloween.
 This haunted forest is very popular so purchase tickets early.
 Arrive early or stick around after your time slot to enjoy Markoff’s Midway, a waiting area with snacks, live music, and extra activities like a zipline and axe throwing.
-Entry to Markoff’s Midway is free but snacks and extra activities are an additional fee.
+Entry to Markoff’s Midway is free, but snacks and extra activities are an additional cost.

 Doc Waters Cidery: Apple picking and hard cider?
 This spot in Germantown, MD has you covered.
 Pick apple varieties in the orchard in September and October and then enjoy a drink at the cidery.
 Prices start at $20 for two people (about 5-6 pounds of apples).
 The orchard is open on weekends and the cidery is open Friday-Sunday with food trucks and live music.
 Reservations for the cidery are highly recommended.